-Investigation of suspects in the U.S.

-Individuals in plants having contracts (a) with the Navy.

-Civil employees of the Navy Department. (b)

-Individuals employed in shipyards. (c)

-(d) Activities of individuals around naval property.

-Radio operators. (e)

-(f) Persons suspected or trying to obtain or transmit information pertaining to naval or shipping matters.

-Suspicious signalling.

-Investigations by special request.

-Investigations of persons to determine their fitness for positions in the Navy Department, requiring special qualifications as to loyalty and capability.

-Information of interest to outside organizations is disseminated to them with notations showing which organization has case for action.

-- Information of interest to ONI is referred (b) to aides for information.
-Branch offices and other agencies, for investigation and report, for action and report, or for their information. - Information upon which no action is necessary is filed for future reference. - Cases involving legal prosecution are referred to A-2 for action.
+- 3. Investigation of suspects in the U.S. - (a) Individuals in plants having contracts with the Navy. - (b) Civil employees of the Navy Department. - (c) Individuals employed in shipyards. - (d) Activities of individuals around naval property. - (e) Radio operators. - (f) Persons suspected or trying to obtain or transmit information pertaining to naval or shipping matters. - (g) Suspicious signalling. - (h) Investigations by special request. - Investigations of persons to determine their - fitness for positions in the Navy Department, requiring special qualifications as to loyalty and capability. - (a) Information of interest to outside organizations is disseminated to them with notations showing which organization has case for action. - (b) Information of interest to ONI is referred to aides for information, Branch offices and other agencies, for investigation and report, for action and report, or for their information. - ((c) Information upon which no action is necessary is filed for future reference. - (d) Cases involving legal prosecution are referred to A-2 for action. - (e) Results of investigations and information of

-Results of investigations and information of Declassified Downgrade to special interest to other offices and bureaus of the New are referred to them for action."
+CONTRACTOR

+Reproduced from the Unclassified / Declassified Holdings of the National Archives

 Information from ONI files.
 The majority of the information presented previously in this review has been from records located outside of the Office of Naval Intelligence itself.
 A review of 2 files in the ONI file room has resulted in the following information bearing on investigative work by the Intelligence Service.